 According to the Mayo Clinic, for the first week or two, or until the stump of the umbilical cord falls off, it’s best to give your your newborn sponge baths every three days.
 Why sponge baths?
 Avoiding full immersion in water will help to avoid infecting the sensitive area surrounding the stump.

-- Ready a bowl of clean, warm water (cool trick: place your elbow under the water to check temperature), two clean washcloths, and mild baby soap (like Erbaviva’s super gentle Baby Body Wash), and gather all within reach before you begin.
+- Ready a bowl of clean, warm water (cool trick: place your elbow under the water to check temperature), two clean washcloths, and mild baby soap (like Erbaviva’s Organic Baby Body Wash), and gather all within reach before you begin.

 - Lay baby down on a safe, padded surface in a warm room — a changing pad covered in a towel on a changing table or on the floor is perfect.